d3cod3/raspbian-server/README.md

 From [wikipedia](https://en.wikipedia.org/wiki/Server_(computing)): "Servers can provide various functionalities, often called 'services',  such as sharing data or resources among multiple clients, or performing computation for a client."

-![CERN First WWW Server](https://upload.wikimedia.org/wikipedia/commons/2/2c/First-server-cern-computer-center.jpg)
+![CERN First WWW Server](https://upload.wikimedia.org/wikipedia/commons/2/2c/First-server-cern-computer-center.jpg) **The first HTTP web server of the history, year 1990 (from CERN, where they actually invented the web!)**

 Why are we building a server?
 This is what you need to ask yourself just now!
 Because depending on what the answer will be, the content of this chapter will eventually change a lot, but anyway, we'll tray to stay cool and cover at least all the basic services, and maybe something more, but enough with the chatting, let's get to it.
 There is no better or specific order to install services, in general at least, so i will use mine but you feel free to change it, and of course contributions are welcome and really appreciated.